bcnmy/docs/docs/dashboard/spendingLimits.md

 sidebar_position: 4
 ---

+# Spending limits
+This feature allows you to set limits to the gas usage.
+You can define global limits or per-user quotas, specifying either transaction count or total gas consumption.

-# Add a global limit
+## Add a global limit

 Navigate to the Paymaster you have created, then click Rules and Spending.
 If this is the first time you are adding a limit the page will look like this: